lrug/lrug.org/source/lrug_root/meetings/february-2008-meeting/index.html.md

 ---
+created_at: 2008-01-19 12:34:39 Z
+published_at: 2008-01-25 02:11:52 Z
+status: Published
+slug: february-2008-meeting
 parts: []

-updated_at: 2013-02-12 23:09:20 Z
-creatd_by:
+class_name: ""
+created_by:
+  email: murray.steele@gmail.com
   login: hlame
-  email: murray.steele@gmail.com
   name: Murray Steele
-slug: february-2008-meeting
-created_at: 2008-01-19 12:34:39 Z
 breadcrumb: February 2008 Meeting
-published_at: 2008-01-25 02:11:52 Z
-status: Published
-class_name: ""
+updated_at: 2013-02-12 23:09:20 Z
 ---

 The next meeting of LRUG will be on Monday the 11th of February, from 6:30pm to 8:00pm, and we'll be returning to our usual [Skills Matter](http://www.skillsmatter.com/) venue at [1 Sekforde St.](http://maps.google.co.uk/maps?f=q&hl=en&q=EC1R+0BE&layer=&ie=UTF8&z=16&om=1&iwloc=addr).